bbauska/W3Cx-4of5-thru-May-2024/README.md

 you will not see how a Web Component is made, except if you set the correct debugging settings option.

-More than that, the Web component may include

-some CSS files and the CSS of the Web component will only apply to its own elements.
+More than that, the Web component may include some CSS files and the CSS of the Web component will only apply to its own elements.

 Let's look at an example.
 Here, we(ve got a button that is called ‘a shadow host’.

 This is our Web component.
-For the moment we are not using custom elements, we are just

-associating a shadow DOM with the button element here.
+For the moment we are not using custom elements, we are just associating a shadow DOM with the button element here.

-This one is called ’the host’, and as you can see it is not rendered because it
+This one is called ’the host’, and as you can see it is not rendered because it has a shadow DOM.

-has a shadow DOM.
-So, the way we add a shadow DOM to an element

-is that we first select the host, and then we create a shadow root.
+The way we add a shadow DOM to an element is that we first select the host, then we create a shadow root.

-Once you got the shadow root, you can start adding content in this node, in order to make

-the shadow DOM.
-So here, ‘root.textContent’ will add this text
+Once you got the shadow root, you can start adding content in this node, in order to make the shadow DOM.

-to the shadow DOM and if you look at the button, this is the text that is rendered: ’Hello’.
+Here, ‘root.textContent’ will add this text to the shadow DOM and if you look at the button, this is the text that is rendered: ’Hello’.

 If I inspect this element using the devtools, I will see a button, and a shadow root associated.